leestow/Censorarr/README.md

 # Censorarr
-Remove curse words/bad language from movies and tv shows.
+Self-hosted automated clean-audio generation for movies and TV shows using Whisper, subtitle assistance, and optional GPU acceleration.